Read an interactive and user-friendly version of this guide below.

 The expenses you are and aren’t allowed to claim for are complex and are covered in the next section.

-For the 2024/25 tax year in England and Wales, you’ll be taxed at 20% on earnings falling between the personal allowance of £12,570 and basic rate upper threshold of £50,270, and 40% on any amount between that and £150,000.
-Earnings over £150,000 will be taxed at 45%.
-These thresholds are currently* frozen until April 2028, as announced by the Chancellor in the 2022 Autumn Budget.
+For the 2024/25 tax year in England and Wales, you’ll be taxed at 20% on earnings falling between the personal allowance of £12,570 and basic rate upper threshold of £50,270, and 40% on any amount between that and £125,14.
+Earnings over £125,240 will be taxed at 45%. and you do not get a personal allowance in this highest-rate band

 (*If these thresholds change, it’s likely to happen at a budget, so do check the government website for latest updates.)